python/cpython/Doc/library/json.rst

    then NaNs and infinities are converted to non-quote-delimited strings ``NaN``, ``Infinity`` and ``-Infinity`` in the JSON output.
-Note that this represents an extension of the JSON specification, and that the generated output may not be accepted as valid JSON by third party JSON parsers.
+Note that this represents an extension of the JSON specification, and that the generated output may not be accepted as valid JSON by third-party JSON parsers.

    If *indent* is a non-negative integer or string, then JSON array elements and object members will be pretty-printed with that indent level.
 An indent level